 The Rappaport Urban Scholars Program provides full-tuition scholarships to elected and appointed officials from Greater Boston to attend the Harvard Kennedy School’s Mid-Career Master in Public Administration (MC/MPA) program.
 The program began in 1981 with generous support from Jerome “Jerry” Lyle Rappaport, and to date has allowed more than 50 emerging public policy leaders in Greater Boston to attain a world-class education at the Harvard Kennedy School while gaining the knowledge, ability, and tools to take on issues facing the Greater Boston area.

 How to Apply

 Read our FAQs below to learn about the application process and eligibility requirements.

-Elected officials from throughout greater Boston (all communities in Suffolk, Middlesex, Norfolk, Essex, Franklin, Plymouth and Bristol counties) are eligible for the fellowship.
-The fellowship is also open to appointed officials currently working for the City of Boston.
+Elected officials from throughout Greater Boston, including all communities in Suffolk, Middlesex, Norfolk, Essex, Franklin, Plymouth and Bristol counties, are eligible for the program, as are appointed officials currently working for the City of Boston.
 Preference will be given to full-time elected officials and those from communities inside of Route 128.
-Fellows will be selected by the Rappaport Institute and the fellowship may not be granted in certain years, at the discretion of the Institute.

-Elected officials have the option of attending the Kennedy School as half-time students for two years.
+Elected officials have the option of attending the Kennedy School as part-time students for two years.
 Appointed officials must be full-time students and must have a letter from the Mayor of Boston granting them a sabbatical leave.
-After graduation, appointed officials must return to public service in the greater Boston area for a minimum of two years.
+After graduation, appointed officials must return to public service in the Greater Boston area for a minimum of two years after graduation.